dwyl/product-roadmap/checklists.md

 And in doing this we will _systematically_:
 1. Build a tool that we will use ourselves to:
-  1. maximise our _personal_ effectiveness
+  1. maximise our _personal_ effectiveness.
-  2.
+  2. optimise the communication in our family, team and community by having 100% clarity.
 2. Help _everyone_ around the world who wants to achieve the same, do with minimal effort/overhead while securely storing their data in a _reliable_ application.